|Vintage Pulp||Jan 12 2019|

 Anyway, the book is a mystery in which a married couple’s seemingly stable existence is rocked when the wife reveals that she’s pregnant with another man’s baby.
 That man soon turns up dead, drowned in his car at the bottom of a lake.
 However, this isn’t a straightforward puzzler.
 There are elements of melodrama, and the plot is stretched out over an extended period as we see the couple split and begin to live separate lives.
 But of course the mystery underpins everything, eventually circling back to center upon the woman’s new child.

-An Air that Kills is considered by some to be Millar’s best work, and indeed Millar herself is considered by many critics to be a better writer than her husband.
-She estbalisher herself a writer before her husband, though that doesn't seem to be as widely known as it probably should.
-In terms of writerly skill, we aren’t really qualified to make that comparison, but we’re sure it made for some interesting discussions at the MacDonald/Millar dinner table.
+An Air that Kills is considered by some to be Millar’s best work, and indeed she's considered by many critics to be one of the better writers of her era.
+She established a career before her husband did, though that doesn't seem to be as widely known as it probably should.
+In terms of writerly skill, we aren’t really qualified to say whether she's better than her spouse, but we’re sure it made for some interesting discussions and slightly edgy ribbing at the MacDonald/Millar dinner table.
 We highly recommend this book.

 |Vintage Pulp||Dec 11 2009|